Speaking and Listening

 At Middleton children are taught to develop and extend their knowledge of how language works and explore differences and similarities between the foreign language and English through engaging in conversations, speaking in sentences, reading and understanding and presenting ideas in the language studied.
 Children learn to broaden vocabulary, creating sentences from memory and adapting them to create new ones.
 Accurate pronunciation and intonation is taught and patterns and sounds of language are explored through songs and rhymes.

 At Middleton we teach PE to develop children’s knowledge, skills and understanding so they can perform with increasing competence and confidence, fairness and respect in a range of physical activities.
 We provide opportunities for children to be creative, competitive and to tackle challenges as individuals, groups and teams through providing a minimum of 2 hours each week core provision which is enhanced with a number of extra-curricular opportunities and clubs.
 We work in partnership with a number of external partners, including the School Sports Partnership (SSP) and our feeder high school, to assist with the quality of provision and INSET.
 We support competitive activities with opportunities within school as well as across local schools and county competitions via our SSP.
-All children have swimming lessons in six week blocks and all learn to swim before they leave Middleton.
+Children also have swimming lessons in termly blocks.

-We work hard to encourage all children to realise the importance of leading a healthy, active lifestyle and offer a wide range of sporting experiences for our children, including sailing, archery, fencing and outdoor activity residential trips.
+We work hard to encourage all children to realise the importance of leading a healthy, active lifestyle and offer a wide range of sporting experiences for our children.

 At Middleton we follow the Norfolk Agreed Syllabus, which develops continuity and progression in Religious Education, and this forms the basis of our teaching supported by a scheme of work.
 Our teaching is non-denominational with a strong enquiry based approach to learning where they are encouraged to identify puzzling questions and suggest answers; considering questions concerning the meaning and purpose of life.
 Children are given opportunities to consider their own and others experiences, attitudes and values through learning from and about religion.
 Through developing a knowledge and understanding of Christianity, Buddhism, Hinduism, Islam, Judaism and Sikhism they are taught to explore issues within and between faiths to help them understand and respect different beliefs, values and traditions, understanding the importance of religion to many people and how it affects their daily lives.
 We follow the Norfolk Agreed Syllabus recommended time for RE of 36 hours each year for KS1 and 45 hours for KS2.